 Q: Who should write my recommendation letters?

 A: Your letter writers should be people with whom you have worked closely, and who are familiar with your academic work.
-We suggest that at least one of the recommendation letters be from academia.
+When possible we suggest that at least one of the recommendation letters be from academia.

 Q: I have been in the work force for several years.
 Should I ask my employer or supervisors to write letters in support of my application?